xalaida/laravel-translatable/README.md

 You can also pass `null` as third argument to `archiveTranslation` method when a locale is unknown.

-##### Auto-archiving translations

-The auto archiving translations feature allows to keep all previous translations as archived when a new translation is set.
-It may be useful for some entities, which users are used to searching by the old name, when the new one should be displayed instead.
-For example, the place is renamed, and you may not know about this, but still can find it using the old name.

-To enable auto-archiving translations, override the `shouldArchiveTranslations` method in your translatable model or instead use `enableArchivingTranslations` method to enable it for only specific instance.
-It will also keep values as archived translations, when models have updated translatable attributes using the default application locale.

 ##### Route model binding

 Translatable model can be easily resolved using **Route Model Binding** feature.